SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 New Castle

-Volunteered to defend fort (voluntarily pressed into service) , Dec.
-14; Note: Conceivably planted by the rebels.
+Volunteered to defend fort on Dec.
+14; Note: Possibly in sympathy with the rebels

 Cochran Dep.
 I